Hourly Wage Calculator

 How do I calculate hourly wage from monthly salary?

 Divide annual gross salary by paid hours per year.
-This calculator does that automatically and can also include vacation days, public holidays and extra annual payments.
+The calculation does that automatically and can also include vacation days, public holidays and extra annual payments.

 Is this net hourly wage or gross hourly wage?

-This calculator estimates gross hourly wage.
+This calculator gives an approximate view of gross hourly wage.
 Taxes and social contributions are not deducted.

 Why is the effective hourly wage higher?